 Q. What if I stop rowing after a while, but want to continue to be a member of the club?

 A. No problem, With a 3 months notice you will no longer need to pay the rowing fee.
-Thereafter, if you wish to row only occasionally, you can simply pay an ad hoc rowing fee of R150 (ex VAT) per rowing event (either a social row or club event)
+Thereafter, if you wish to row only occasionally, you can simply pay an ad hoc rowing fee of R150 and join an organised rowing event.

 Q. What if I have a visitor to the club, who I would like to row with?

-A. Simply sign them in (including an indemnity form), and they too would just pay an ad hoc rowing fee of R150 (ex VAT) per rowing event.
+A. Simply sign them in (including an indemnity form), and they would pay an ad hoc rowing fee of R150 per rowing event.

-Q. Why did existing members putting up the funds for the first boat?
+Q. Why did existing members put up the funds for the first boat?
 What’s in it for them?

 A. HBYC members are very keen to get this project off the ground, because it brings new people into the club.
-To compensate these members for making funds available, they do not need to pay the additional rowing membership fee for existing members.
+To compensate these members for making funds available, they do not pay the additional rowing membership fee, applicable to existing members.